aws-solutions-library-samples/aws-insurancelake-infrastructure/README.md

 <!--
   Title: AWS InsuranceLake
-  Description: Serverless data lake solution accelerator and reference architecture fit for the insurance industry built on AWS
+  Description: Serverless modern data lake solution and reference architecture fit for the insurance industry built on AWS
   Author: cvisi@amazon.com
   -->
 # InsuranceLake Infrastructure

-The InsuranceLake solution is comprised of two codebases: [Infrastructure](https://github.com/aws-samples/aws-insurancelake-infrastructure) and [ETL](https://github.com/aws-samples/aws-insurancelake-etl).
+The InsuranceLake solution is comprised of two codebases: [Infrastructure](https://github.com/aws-solutions-library-samples/aws-insurancelake-infrastructure) and [ETL](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl).
 This codebase and the documentation that follows is specific to the Infrastructure.
-For more comprehensive documentation, including several ways to get started quickly, refer to the [InsuranceLake ETL with CDK Pipeline README](https://github.com/aws-samples/aws-insurancelake-etl/blob/main/README.md).
+For more comprehensive documentation, including several ways to get started quickly, refer to the [InsuranceLake ETL with CDK Pipeline README](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/README.md).

 This solution helps you deploy ETL processes and data storage resources to create an InsuranceLake.
 It uses Amazon S3 buckets for storage, [AWS Glue](https://docs.aws.amazon.com/glue/) for data transformation, and [AWS CDK Pipelines](https://docs.aws.amazon.com/cdk/latest/guide/cdk_pipeline.html).
 The solution is originally based on the AWS blog [Deploy data lake ETL jobs using CDK Pipelines](https://aws.amazon.com/blogs/devops/deploying-data-lake-etl-jobs-using-cdk-pipelines/).